 These giant snails then came towards us.
 They looked just like Earth snails, except two-and-a-half metres tall.
 Their shells appeared to shine in whatever light is around us, like metal plating on armour.
 They were fast moving, able to slither their way over to us from down on the edge of the village in just a couple of minutes.
 The snails had some seats on top of them and were made for riding.

 “The lava gives them what they need to make these unique shells of theirs.
 They could survive a blast from an explosion if they had to.”
 I nodded, impressed.
-It would make for a unique ride to the wall, that was a sure thing.
+It would make for a unique ride to the wall.
+That was a sure thing.
 The seats on their backs looked quite large and comfortable.
 Something you could sit back and recline in.
 There were even some steps down the side for us to get up.

-When I opened them again, I found that I could see much better in the woodland.
+When I opened them again, I found I could see much better in the woodland.
 The tree’s being lit by the dust in the air.
 The snails continued to glide silently through the forest.
 I saw some movement in the corner of my eye and panicked for a short time.
-I didn’t panic long though since Caroline and Ave’s snail came over to comfort me.
+I didn’t panic long since Caroline and Ave’s snail came over to comfort me.
 Of course, she knew with her psychic abilities.

-Even though the situation was strange, it made sense and I relaxed again.
+Even though the situation was strange, it made sense, and I relaxed again.
 However, not long after, that also ended with the sight of drones.
 Many small drones searching the forest.
 Must have been twenty of them spread out in front of us.
 I heard Ave ask Caroline, “What do we do?”

 For a moment, Caroline didn’t know what to do.
-“Keep the animals back!”
+“Keep the animal’s back!”
 I said.
 “I’ll check it out!”
 For the first time, I felt brave and bold enough to face the unknown.
 I got down from the seat on the snail and pain shot up my legs as I landed a little too hard.
 A friendly reminder that I wasn’t completely strong yet.
 I took my weapon and went forward to assess the scene.
 I heard rustling in the surrounding bushes.

 The other snail was next to me.
 “James, what are you doing!?”
 Caroline asked.
 “If you get killed, then that is it for you!”